LDiazN/ARCarnival/README.md

 # Samples

+In this section I will show up some samples of the game, so you can see how it works!

-Full gameplay (Click to watch in YouTube):
+## Full gameplay (Click to watch in YouTube):
 <p align="center">
 <a href="https://www.youtube.com/watch?v=gGf-r-gn8gM" target="_blank" align="center">
  <img src="http://i1.ytimg.com/vi/gGf-r-gn8gM/0.jpg" alt="Watch the gameplay video in YouTube" border="10" />